Ma11hewThomas/aws-cdk-https-fargate-application-load-balanced-service/README.md

 - aRecordName: The name of the A record in Route53.
 This is the name of the A record that will be created.
 For example, if the domain name is example.com, then the A record name is example.com.

-**The A record must not already exist in Route53.**, otherwise the stack will fail to deploy.
-It's best to try this first on a subdomain, for example, aws.example.com.
+**The A record must not already exist in Route53.**, it's best to try this first on a subdomain, for example, aws.example.com or remove existing A records with same name before running this example.

 # Deploy
 Run the following commands to deploy the stack.